BioPAL/BioPAL/README.md

 -   **biopal**: contains the BioPAL source code in particular:

-    -   the `biopal/conf/biopal_configuration.xml` contains the configuration for the BioPAL module environment;
+    -   the`biopal/conf/Configuration_File.xml`contains the configuration for the BioPAL environment and all the parameters to configure each processing chain (AGB, FH, FD, TOMO_FH);
-    -   the`biopal/conf/ConfigurationFile_AGB.xml`contains the configuration for the Above Ground Biomass algorithm;
-    -   the `biopal/conf/ConfigurationFile_FH.xml` contains the configuration for the interferometric phase Forest Heigth algorithm;
-    -   the `biopal/conf/ConfigurationFile_TOMO_FH.xml` contains the configuration for the tomographic phase Forest Heigth algorithm.

 -   **doc**: contains the documentation.

 -   **inputs**: contains the XML Input File, to be set by the user before running an instance of the processing.